A Bathing Ape: Design

 Bape frequently collaborates with other brands and features characters from popular media such as SpongeBob SquarePants, Marvel comics characters, Nintendo, DC Comics, and Hello Kitty and the Sanrio Family.
 These designs are used throughout the Bathing Ape range, on goodies, accessories, hoodies, jackets, T-shirts and shoes.
-A Bathing Ape has also collaborated with many other famous brands, including Pepsi, Coca-Cola, and Rimowa, as well as artists such as Biggie Smalls, Wiz Khalifa, and the Beastie Boys.
+A Bathing Ape has also collaborated with many other famous brands, including Pepsi, Crocs, Coca-Cola, and Rimowa, as well as artists such as Biggie Smalls, Wiz Khalifa, and the Beastie Boys.

-On December 11, 2015, A Bathing Ape revealed that Chris Brown would become the face of the brand's high end range, BAPE Black Label.
-Which was a follow-up to the brand's inaugural celebrity partnership fronted by fellow artist Travis Scott.
+On December 11, 2015, A Bathing Ape revealed that Chris Brown would become the face of the brand's high end range, BAPE Black Label; this was a follow-up to the brand's inaugural celebrity partnership fronted by fellow artist Travis Scott.

 In late 2018, the firm announced that it will produce a tie-in fashion line based on the Disney animated film Ralph Breaks the Internet, marking this as the first time BAPE has directly partnered with Disney.